-Radius is a science-driven fully integrated biopharmaceutical company that is committed to developing and commercializing innovative therapeutics in the areas of osteoporosis, oncology and endocrine diseases.
+Radius is a science-driven fully integrated biopharmaceutical company that is committed to developing and commercializing innovative endocrine therapeutics in the areas of osteoporosis and oncology.

-The Radius clinical pipeline includes an investigational abaloparatide transdermal patch for potential use in postmenopausal women with osteoporosis and the investigational drug elacestrant (RAD1901) for potential use in estrogen receptor positive (ER+) breast cancer.
-Radius is also developing RAD140, a non-steroidal, selective androgen receptor modulator (SARM) under investigation for potential use in hormone receptor positive breast cancer.
+The Radius clinical pipeline includes investigational abaloparatide injection for potential use in the treatment of men with osteoporosis; an investigational abaloparatide patch for potential use in osteoporosis; the investigational drug elacestrant (RAD1901) for potential use in hormone-receptor positive breast cancer; and the investigational drug RAD140 under investigation for potential use in hormone-receptor positive breast cancer.

 Our Investigational Product Candidates

-The following table identifies the investigational product candidates in our current product portfolio, their proposed indication and stage of development:
+The following table identifies the investigational product candidates in our current pipeline portfolio, their proposed indication and stage of development:

 Investigational drug product candidate abaloparatide-SC